steph72/dragonrock-mega65/README.md

 ![Screen7](screenshots/mapCompiler.png)

-...and map compiler, which translates a 'mapscript' file into bytecode, which then gets interpreted by the main binary on the TED machine.
+...and map compiler, which translates a 'mapscript' file into bytecode, which then gets interpreted by the main binary on the MEGA65.